sofiasawczenko/sofiasawczenko.github.io/index.md

 ---

-### Web Scrapping Prices on Mercado Livre Marketplace
+### Web Scraping Marketplace Prices on Mercado Livre

-Marketplace Product Web Scraping with Python, BeautifulSoup, Requests, and SQLite Database.
+Develop a web scraping solution to extract product prices and details from the Mercado Livre marketplace using Python, BeautifulSoup, and Requests.
+Store the scraped data efficiently in an SQLite database for easy access and analysis, enabling tracking of marketplace trends and price changes over time.

 ![image](https://github.com/user-attachments/assets/5a068a6e-a509-443a-8bc0-89aa046ba0ed)